 – To build the largest gluten free restaurant and groceries database in the world; We want to bring to an end the fragmented and uncoordinated way information about where to eat and what to eat is currently being organised.
 There is a need for a single source and we want to make it happen.

-- To remove the word ‘disease’ from anything to do with coeliacs; …..Have you ever seen a waiter take a step back when you tell them you have the celiac “disease”? …….No it’s not contagious!
+– To remove the word ‘disease’ from anything to do with coeliacs; …..Have you ever seen a waiter take a step back when you tell them you have the coeliac “disease”? …….no it’s not contagious!
 My girlfriend is intolerant to gluten just like some people are intolerant to chocolate, milk, grass, pollen, perfume etc. Has anyone ever had the “hay fever disease”?

 – To build an iPhone App and make it free to download & use.
 No we’re not crazy.
 If you want to know how we fund our project read the how comes it’s free? post.

 We have called the App GLUTOWN and in just a few short months managed to put together a global network of contributors and researchers.
 We have a huge database of over 20,000+ restaurants that advertise gluten free food on their menu.
 Our database is growing at a rapid rate as users, restaurants and website owners send in their suggestions.